What Options Should I Choose?#

 • Scene uses too much memory, either system memory or video memory

 If the scene uses too much memory, look for optimizations that reduce the resources needed by the scene.
-Specific examples would be:
+Specific operations that can help reduce memory are listed below.

-• This replaces multiple copies of meshes with a single copy plus references to that copy.
+This replaces multiple copies of meshes with a single instance prototype plus references to the original prototype prim.
 Since a reference to a copy needs less memory than the full mesh, this option can reduce memory usage.
 It can affect both system memory and GPU memory, since the meshes are stored in both places.

 Note

 This is only effective if there are meshes that are identical but are not already instances.
-So you may find this optimization has no effect on your scene.
-To check, look at the scene statistics printed to the console before and after the optimization.
+This optimization may have no effect on your scene.
+To check, look at the report created in the Scene Optimizer UI window to see the output log of the optimization.
+There are utility operations that can help deinstance applicable prims if new instance prototypes are preferred.

-• If a scene has a very large number of materials, it is possible there may be duplicate materials.
-Run this optimization to replace duplicates with references to unique materials.
+If a scene has a large number of materials, it is possible there could be duplicate materials.
+Run this optimization to replace duplicate materials with references to unique materials.
 This can reduce memory usage and also improve performance.

-If the scene is too slow to tumble or to play back, look for optimizations that reduce the number of objects in the scene.
+If the scene has poor interactive usage performance (low FPS), look for optimizations that reduce the number of prims or mesh complexity in the scene.
 A large number of prims in the scene can affect performance significantly.
-Specific examples would be:
+Specific examples include the following operations:

-• This replaces multiple meshes that share common properties with single meshes.
-This reduces scene prim count, and so can improve performance.
+This replaces multiple meshes that share common properties with single meshes.
+This reduces scene prim count, and can improve interactive performance.
 Note that because the total amount of geometry does not change, this option will not reduce memory consumption.
+This operation has additional options to define a specific merge boundary to output the resulting merged mesh.

 Caution

-Once merged, you can no longer edit individual original meshes, but only the new merged mesh prims.
+Once meshes are merged, you can no longer edit individual original meshes, only the new merged mesh prims.
+Meshes can be split again using Split Meshes Operation.

-If a scene has high load time, both of these sets of optimizations may be useful.
-Reducing memory (and therefore scene size) and speeding up scene evaluation can improve the time it takes to load and render a scene.
+If a scene has high loading times, reducing the memory the stage consumes can speed up scene evaluation by Kit applications.
+This can improve the time it takes to load and render a scene in targeted Kit applications.

 Other Tools#

-These tools do not directly affect scene performance, but may affect usability and workflows:
+These operations do not directly affect scene performance, but may affect usability and workflows:

-• This will place the parent transform at the center of the bounding box of the mesh.
+This will place the parent transform at the center of the bounding box of the mesh or xform.
 This makes it easier to interact with objects in the scene because the transform manipulator is centered on the object.
 Some tools generate scenes where the transform is at the origin, meaning it is far from the actual vertices, making it hard to move a mesh precisely.

 Advanced Functionality#

-• This operation will execute python code with access to the Usd Stage.
-USers can make custom logic to the their data, create optimization stacks specific to their needs, and make them available for others via JSON config files.
+This operation will execute python code with access to the USD Stage.
+Users can add custom logic to the their data, create optimization stacks specific to their needs, and make them available for others via JSON config files.
 This allows users to work with scene optimizer processes without needing to run code on the stage via the script editor first.

 Note